huggingface/community-events/huggan/pytorch/lightweight_gan/README.md

 # Citation

-This repo is entirely based on lucidrains's [Pytorch implementation](https://github.com/lucidrains/lightweight-gan), but with added HuggingFace goodies.
+This repo is entirely based on lucidrains' [Pytorch implementation](https://github.com/lucidrains/lightweight-gan), but with added HuggingFace goodies.